C++ input/output library: Headers

-Overview
+Classes

-Most of the classes in the library are actually very generalized class templates.
+Most of the classes in the stream-based I/O library are actually very generalized class templates.
 Each template can operate on various character types, and even the operations themselves, such as how two characters are compared for equality, can be customized.
 However, the majority of code needs to do input and output operations using only one or two character types, thus most of the time the functionality is accessed through several typedefs, which specify names for commonly used combinations of template and character type.